Neon Postgres audit

 Will Database Optimization Tool make production changes to Neon?

-No. It collects read-only evidence from the branch connection string you provide and leaves production database changes to your team.
+No. It collects evidence-focused evidence from the branch connection string you provide and leaves production database changes to your team.

 When should I read /docs/collector or /sample-report?

-Use /docs/collector before collecting a Neon snapshot, and use /sample-report to understand how bursty workload caveats and read-only findings appear.
+Use /docs/collector before collecting a Neon snapshot, and use /sample-report to understand how bursty workload caveats and evidence-focused findings appear.